 An additional benefit Known Folder Move (KFM) for OneDrive offers is that if you are an IT Admin, you can automate this task by using Group Policy.
 You can deploy a group policy to users in your organization to encourage them to perform KFM operations.

 How to use Known Folder Move feature on OneDrive

-Imagine these as folders which are on your PC, but are synced to cloud i.e. OneDrive.
+Imagine these as folders that are on your PC, but are synced to the cloud i.e. OneDrive.
 That doesn’t sound new right?
-If you use OneDrive seriously, it already offers the option to sync Desktop, Documents, and Photos folder.
-However, its left on users choice if they would like to sync.
+If you use OneDrive seriously, it already offers the option to sync the Desktop, Documents, and Photos folder.
+However, it is left on the user’s choice if they would like to sync.
 KFM is kind of forced by IT admins to make sure all the important files and access them across different applications on the employee’s PC are safe.
 It helps you move your docs, desktop, and pictures into OneDrive.
 Even the Screenshots and Camera Roll folders are included when the Picture folder has opted into KFM.

 Transfer files to OneDrive with KFM

 Eligible end users can get to the KFM experience when they notice and click on one of the KFM toast notifications visible or navigate via OneDrive settings to AutoSave option and then, choose Update folders section.

 When enabled, The KFM experience begins and does a brief scan for any unsupported files.

 The scan, when completed displays all files supported and confirms that the user now has access to the option to move the desired folders to OneDrive.

 Apart from the end-users, Microsoft has something to offer for IT administrators also.
 For instance, IT admins get two additional options for their users, including